DIY bookkeeping is meant to save a small business owner time and money as their business grows, but what our clients tell us is a different story.

 “They take 2 weeks to respond to my questions ….”

-The one man band is often struggling to manage their client workload.
-Additionally, they’re also juggling everything involved in running a sole trader business which makes them slow to respond.
+The one-man band juggling everything involved in running a sole trader business and a client base, which can make them slow to respond.

 Larger bookkeeping firms can have difficulties motivating their employees to provide the same level of service as the business owner, who is more passionate about their own business (and should be).